 For her efforts, Wharton was awarded the French Cross of the Legion of Honor and became a Belgian Chevalier of the Order of Leopold.

 She won numerous literary awards over the years including a Pulitzer Prize.

 I Enjoy Reading Edith Wharton

-She exposed a world she intimately knew, high society’s hypocrisy.
-Wharton felt the standards wealthy girls were raised during the latter 19th century were unimportant and oppressed women.
+She exposed a world she knew intimately: high society’s hypocrisy.
+Wharton felt the standards wealthy girls were raised with during the latter 19th century were unimportant and oppressed women.
 Her work shows society’s double standard, examines high society’s preoccupation with avoiding scandal and illustrates how its avoidance often caused people unhappiness.